Olivier Vernon: 2016

-On March 9, 2016, the New York Giants signed Vernon to a five-year, $85 million contract that includes $52.5 million guaranteed and a signing bonus of $20 million.
+On March 9, 2016, the New York Giants signed Vernon to a five-year, $85 million contract that included $52.5 million guaranteed and a signing bonus of $20 million.

 Head coach Ben McAdoo named Vernon and Jason Pierre-Paul the starting defensive ends.
 They started alongside defensive tackles Damon Harrison and Johnathan Hankins.
 In Week 10, he collected a season-high ten combined tackles (four solo) and made one sack during a 21–20 win against the Cincinnati Bengals.
-On November 27, 2016, Vernon recorded four solo tackles and made a season-high two sacks on Browns’ quarterback Josh McCown during a 27–13 win at the Cleveland Browns in Week 12.
+On November 27, 2016, Vernon recorded four solo tackles and made a season-high two sacks on Browns' quarterback Josh McCown during a 27–13 win at the Cleveland Browns in Week 12.
 The following week, he made four solo tackles and tied his season-high of two sacks during a 24–14 loss at the Pittsburgh Steelers in Week 13.
 Vernon finished his first season as a member of the New York Giants with a career-high 63 combined tackles (44 solo) and 8.5 sacks.
 He was named second-team All-Pro.

 2017

 Defensive coordinator Steve Spagnuolo retained Vernon and Jason Pierre-Paul as the starting defensive ends in 2017.
 In Week 3, he collected a season-high five combined tackles and made one sack as the Giants lost 27–24 at the Philadelphia Eagles.
 Vernon was sidelined for four games (Weeks 5–9) due to an ankle injury.
-On November 12, 2017, Vernon recorded four combined tackles, deflected a pass, and made his first career interception during the Giants’ 31–21 loss at the San Francisco 49ers in Week 10.
-Vernon intercepted a pass by 49ers’ quarterback C. J. Beathard, that was intended for running back Matt Breida, during the third quarter.
+On November 12, 2017, Vernon recorded four combined tackles, deflected a pass, and made his first career interception during the Giants' 31–21 loss at the San Francisco 49ers in Week 10.
+Vernon intercepted a pass by 49ers' quarterback C. J. Beathard, that was intended for running back Matt Breida, during the third quarter.
 On December 4, 2017, the New York Giants fired head coach Ben McAdoo after the Giants fell to a 2–10 record.
 Defensive coordinator Steve Spagnuolo was named the interim head coach for the last four games of the season.
 He finished the 2017 NFL season with 37 combined tackles (22 solo), 6.5 sacks, two forced fumbles, one interception, and one sack in 12 games and 12 starts.
 He received an overall grade of 84.2 from Pro Football Focus.